COCKFIELD, St. Peter (TL 904 550),

-This is quite a big and impressive church for a small village (shown left, from the southeast).
-It consists of a W. tower with flushwork on the faces of its angle buttresses, an aisled nave with a S. porch, and a chancel with a mediaeval N. vestry, and is essentially the work of two architectural periods - the N. aisle, five-bay arcades, chancel and W. tower belonging essentially to Decorated times (although the tower was reconstructed from the old materials after a lightning strike in 1775), and the clerestory, S. aisle, S. porch and chancel S. windows to the Perpendicular period.
-Inevitably, within this broad division, however, there is still plenty of scope for complications and uncertainties, such as that which arises over the vestry, partly because this has no unambiguously datable features but partly because confusion is sown by a will of 1486, in which a certain Thomas Forthe bequeathed money to pay for the stone to build a "vestibulum" on condition that the parishioners pay for "le tymbre".
-Pevsner believed this related to the porch but the church guide considers the reference to be to the vestry, and while Pevsner's view sounds initially the more likely to be correct, it may be undermined by the fact that John Campe, rector at Cockfield from 1489 - 1525 (who paid for the painting of the chancel roof and for new windows in the S. aisle), asked to be buried in the porch, such an instruction in those days, relating to a specific part of a church, often indicating that the person concerned had paid for it.
+This is quite a big and significant church and one wonders if there were ever people enough in the parish to fill it.
+It consists of a W. tower with angle buttresses faced with flint flushwork, an aisled nave with a S. porch, and a chancel with a mediaeval N. vestry, and is essentially the work of two architectural periods, for the N. aisle, five-bay arcades, chancel and W. tower belong essentially to Decorated times (although the tower was reconstructed from the old materials after a lightning strike in 1775), and the clerestory, S. aisle, S. porch and chancel S. windows, to the Perpendicular period.
+Inevitably, within this broad division, however, there is still plenty of scope for complications and uncertainties, such as that which arises over the vestry, partly because this has no unambiguously datable features but partly because confusion is sown by a will of 1486, in which a certain Thomas Forthe bequeathed money to pay for the stone to build a 'vestibulum' on condition that the parishioners pay for 'le tymbre'.
+Pevsner believed this related to the porch (Nikolaus Pevsner & James Bettley, The Buildings of England: Suffolk West, New Haven & London, 2015, p.
+197) but the church guide (Betty Barratt & Gillian Hodge, St. Peter's Church, Cockfield, 2003, Cockfield Parochial Church Council, p.
+11) considers the reference to be to the vestry, and while Pevsner's view sounds initially the more likely to be correct, it may be undermined by the fact that John Campe, rector at Cockfield from 1489 - 1525 (who paid for the painting of the chancel roof and for new windows in the S. aisle), asked to be buried in the porch, such an instruction in those days, relating to a specific part of a church, often indicating that the person concerned had paid for it.
 Perhaps then, it is impossible to tell for sure the exact date of either the porch or the vestry, but the latter is in any case of interest for another reason for it contains a fireplace and chimney and clear indications that it once had an upper floor.
 This suggests it was at one time a dwelling for an acolyte priest, as formerly existed, for example (also on the N. side of the chancel), at the Suffolk churches at Gipping, Hessett and Hitcham, the last of which was constructed c.
 1475.

-Some woodwork must now be mentioned, beginning with the seventeenth century communion rail with twisted balusters and the contemporary hexagonal pulpit on a fifteenth century stem.
+Finally, some woodwork must be mentioned, beginning with the seventeenth century communion rail with twisted balusters and the contemporary hexagonal pulpit on a fifteenth century stem.
 The choir seats in the chancel retain two old misericords on each side, all defaced.
-The nave roof of king-post type still retains most of its original main beams, but the aisle roofs are more interesting, especially the lean-to N. aisle roof (viewed left, looking towards the west) of, presumably, early fourteenth century date, which is supported by arched braces towards the nave, springing from corbels in the N. arcade spandrels.
-Similar corbels project from the south side of the S. arcade spandrels, but the S. aisle roof is Perpendicular and partly renewed even though it has kept its original and nicely carved principal rafters.
+The nave roof of king-post type still retains most of its original main beams, but the aisle roofs are more interesting, especially the lean-to N. aisle roof (seen left, looking towards the west) of, presumably, early fourteenth century date, which is supported by arched braces towards the nave, springing from corbels in the N. arcade spandrels.
+Similar corbels project from the south side of the S. arcade spandrels, but the S. aisle roof is Perpendicular and partly renewed although it has kept its original and nicely carved principal rafters.
 The boarded chancel roof is Victorian and has the same intersecting ribs and flat bosses to be seen on the chancel roofs at Hitcham and Rattlesden.
-The designer is unknown (although the church at Rattlesden was restored first by Blomfield in 1883 and then by someone who might possibly have been Butterfield in 1893).
+The designer is unknown although the church at Rattlesden was restored first by Blomfield in 1883 and then by someone who might possibly have been Butterfield in 1893.